neelts/neelts.github.io/README.md

 ## Neil Akhmetov

-Seeking a position as an Interactive Developer (Haxe, Scaleform, Flash, AIR, HTML5, etc...)
+Seeking a position as an Interactive Developer (Haxe, Scaleform, HTML5, etc...)

 #### Relocation